g-montanaro/phenoscript_Scarabaeus/README.md

 # phenoscript_Scarabaeus
- Repository with PhenoScript descriptions of Scarabaeus species from Madagascar
+ Repository with PhenoScript descriptions of Scarabaeus species from Madagascar.